craftcms/docs/docs/5.x/upgrade.md

 Once you’ve verified everything’s in order, commit your updated `composer.json`, `composer.lock`, and `config/project/` directory (along with any template, configuration, or module files that required updates) and deploy those changes normally in each additional environment.

-### Optional Steps
+### Platform-Specific Steps

-These steps aren’t _required_ to use Craft 4, but it’s the perfect time to do some housekeeping.
+Additional steps may be required for projects that use specific technologies.

 #### MySQL Character Sets